kstonekuan/digital-twin-proxy/README.md

 This process of "context engineering" allows you to create a more powerful and personalized AI experience.

+## Planned Features

+### MCP Server

+We will soon expose the context from your digital twin as an MCP server to support AI agents.

+### In-Browser Context Injection

+To create a more interactive and personalized web experience, we are developing a feature to inject real-time context directly into your browser for any agentic AI app (ChatGPT, Perplexity, etc.) to access your digital twin.

 ## How It Works

 The proxy operates by routing your browser's traffic through a local Squid instance.
 Here’s the data flow: